jayanthkoushik/cmu-ammml-project/README.md

 ```bash
 $ BACKEND=theano CPU_ONLY=1 bootstrap/bootstrap_ubuntu.sh
 ```
+Reboot the system after this so drivers are properly loaded.

+### Install Python packages
-Now you can install the python packages to a virtual environment using `install.sh`:
+Once the required libraries have been installed (either through the bootstrap script or manually), you can install the Python packages to a virtual environment using `install.sh`:
 ```bash
 $ ./install.sh
 ```